sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 Each gRPC implementation needs to consider what synchronization primitives are available in their language to minimize the thread lock time.

+#### RLQS Client

+The RLQS Client is responsible for communication with the Rate Limit Quota Service (RLQS) server.
+It manages a gRPC stream to the RLQS server, used for sending periodic bucket usage reports and receiving new rate limit quota assignments.
+The client handles reconnects and manages the lifecycle of the stream.

+RLQS Client object will include the following data members:

+-   gRPC Channel: From filter config, initialized at instantiation, constant.
+A channel to the RLQS server.
+-   gRPC Stream: Initialized at instantiation, replaced any time the stream fails (with backoff).
+Accessed when we get the first data plane RPC for a given bucket and when a report timer fires.
+A bidirectional gRPC stream to the RLQS server.
+-   Buckets Update Callback: Provided by RLQS Filter state at instantiation, constant, accessed on responses from the RLQS server.
+A callback to notify the RLQS Filter State of updates to quota assignments.

 ### Handling Events